 Vitamins found in avocados, such as vitamin B and C, can help to support your dog’s immune system.
 Additionally, avocados are a good source of potassium, which helps regulate blood pressure and heart function.

-See also: Can Dogs Eat Marshmallows?
-Are They Bad for Dogs?
+See also: Can Dogs Eat Caramel Safely?

 Healthy Fats